obniz/obniz/parts/MovementSensor/MPU9250/README.md

 ## wired("MPU9250", { gnd , vcc , sda , scl })

-3.3V power supply is not supported by obniz, so need to get another way.
+3.3V power supply is not supported by obniz Board, so need to get another way.

 ```javascript